nevefields/MAED-Projects/README.md

 ## How to Contribute
 To contribute a new project or update an existing one:
 1. Click on ‘Fork’
-2. Click on the link that appears as ‘[user name]/MAED-Projects’
+2. Select owner and name your forked repository
+3.
-3. Click on ‘Add File’
+4. Click on ‘Add File’
-4. Click on ‘Create New File’
+5. Click on ‘Create New File’
-5. Name new folder ‘[name]/’
+6. Name new folder ‘[name]/’
-6. Create a README inside the folder, describing the included MAED zip files and the associated publication.
+7. Create a README inside the folder, describing the included MAED zip files and the associated publication.
-7. Click ‘Commit Changes’
+8. Click ‘Commit Changes’
-8. Add commit message and description
+9. Add commit message and description
-9. Click ‘Commit Changes’
+10. Click ‘Commit Changes’
-10. Create a metadata.json with key details such as:
+11. Create a metadata.json with key details such as:
 - Country and sector
 - File version (file_version)
 - MAED version (maed_version)